-- 2.7.2 To ensure sums received are acknowledged immediately by the issue of an official receipt, ticket, voucher or other document prescribed by the Strategic Director of Finance, Policy and Governance.
-To hold securely receipts, tickets and other records of income, for the appropriate period. - 2.7.3 To ensure that under no circumstances should third party cheques be accepted in payment for goods or services provided by the Council. - 2.7.4 To lock away all income to safeguard against loss or theft, and to ensure the security of cash handling.
-Cash holdings on the premises must only be up to approved levels, see Section C, paragraph 5.1.2.
+2.5.3 To ensure sums received are acknowledged immediately by the issue of an official receipt, ticket, voucher or other document prescribed by the Strategic Director of

+Finance, Policy and Governance.
+To hold securely receipts, tickets and other records of income, for the appropriate period.

+- 2.5.4 To ensure that under no circumstances should third party cheques be accepted in payment for goods or services provided by the Council. - 2.5.5 To lock away all income to safeguard against loss or theft, and to ensure the security of cash handling.
+Only up to approved levels of cash can be held on the premises, see Section C, paragraph 5.1.2.